-In our opinion, St. Mary's County's liquidity is very strong, with total government available cash at 39.7% of total governmental fund expenditures and 8.1x governmental debt service in 2019.
-In our view, the county has strong access to external liquidity if necessary.
+In our opinion, St. Mary's County's liquidity is very strong, with total government available cash at 43.2% of total governmental fund expenditures and 8.5x governmental debt service in 2020.

 In our view, St. Mary's County has had strong external access to liquidity, issuing GO debt, when required, over the past 20 years.
-The county does not hold any investments we deem aggressive.
+The county does not hold any investments we consider aggressive.
+We do not believe it has contingent liquidity risks from financial instruments with payment provisions that change on the occurrence of certain events.

-St. Mary's County maintains some privately placed equipment leases with TD Equipment Finance Inc. and Banc of America Public Capital Corp., totaling about \$7.4 million in principal outstanding for both governmental and enterprise purposes.
+St. Mary's County maintains some privately placed equipment leases with TD Equipment Finance Inc. and Banc of America Public Capital Corp., totaling about \$2.1 million in principal outstanding for both governmental and enterprise purposes.
 While some of the events of default associated with these leases might be viewed as permissive, given the county's very strong liquidity and available reserves, we do not believe these private placements, or any of the county's other financial instruments, pose a material contingent liquidity risk.